 Within a project, students will learn how to tackle a research project.
 They will work together with Phd-students and postdoctoral researchers and develop detailed knowledge of a topic of current research.

-Here, initial MATLAB simulations are supposed to accompany the project work.
+Here, initial MATLAB or Python simulations are supposed to accompany the project work.
 Furthermore, students will learn how to read scientific texts effectively and to report research findings in writing and in seminar presentations.

 Students are encouraged to realise their own ideas within the project.
 Generally, the projects can be adapted to the student's interest.
 The following list provides a selection of student projects which are currently offered by the Bioinspired Communication Systems Lab:

 Current available projects:

 - Bayesian optimization for the characterization of synthetic circuits